ajcumine/sudoku-web-version/README.md

 Web version of the [sudoku project](https://github.com/ajcumine/Sudoku) given as an exercise at Makers Academy in order to practice and learn the use of CSS, HTML, and Sinatra.

 The web app is hosted on heroku [here](http://sudokraft.herokuapp.com/).
+New Relic was used to record traffic on the site.

 ![image](http://i.imgur.com/5k9WBAI.jpg)